fenago/automation-anywhere-course/lab_guides/md/Lab_18.md

 Ideally, we would like our bot to log the error details in a file instead of a message box.
 Then it would be great if the bot continued with the rest of the records instead of just stopping.
-We will now continue with the walk-through.
+We will now continue with the lab.

-In this walk-through, you will add an error handler that will manage the new error that we have introduced.
+In this lab, you will add an error handler that will manage the new error that we have introduced.
 To manage the error, we will need some additional variables.
 A `Number` type variable is needed to store the error line number.
 As this will also be added to a log